noeleo25/vue-screenshot-tool/README.md

 # vue-screenshot-tool
 Vue component for screenshot: select area and save picture

-Added magnifier element (logic) on "Screenshot" component.
+Added magnifier component as child of screenshot component.